Dog friendly beaches near the cottages in Norfolk

 Really great for dogs.
 Lots of beach and dunes separating the beach from a level track that runs along the back beside the marshy grazing areas.

-You can do a circular walk along the beach and back along the track or do a circular walk across inland farmland and stop off at the quaint little, dog friendly pub, The Nelson's Head.
+You can do a circular walk along the beach and back along the track or do a circular walk across inland farmland and stop off at the quaint little, dog friendly pub, The Nelson Head.

 Restrictions: During the winter the beach is famous for its amazing seal breeding colony (see two useful websites here and here for much more info) and there are roped off areas and wardens during these times.
 Whilst this does limit dog walking to the track and dunes, it is an amazing sight, well worth seeing.